weston.ini - Man Page

 repaint-window=N

 Set the approximate length of the repaint window in milliseconds.
 The repaint window is used to control and reduce the output latency for clients.
 If the window is longer than the output refresh period, the repaint will be done immediately when the previous repaint finishes, not processing client requests in between.
 If the repaint window is too short, the compositor may miss the target vertical blank, increasing output latency.
 The default value is 7 milliseconds.
-The allowed range is from -10 to 1000 milliseconds.
-Using a negative value will force the compositor to always miss the target vblank.
+The allowed range is from 1 to 1000 milliseconds, but the compositor will reduce large values to 1 millisecond less than the current refresh rate.

 idle-time=seconds